-We have audited the financial statements of Astro Re Pte.
-Ltd. (the "Company"), which comprise the statement of financial position of the Company as at 31 December 2023, the statement of profit or loss and other comprehensive income, statement of changes in equity and statement of cash flows of the Company for the year ended 31 December 2023, and notes to the financial statements, including a summary of material accounting policies.
+We have audited the financial statements of Manatee Re III Pte.
+Ltd. (the "Company"), which comprise the statement of financial position of the Company as at 31 December 2024, the statement of profit or loss and other comprehensive income, changes in equity and cash flows of the Company for the financial year then ended 31 December 2024, and notes to the financial statements, including a summary of material accounting policy information.

-In our opinion, the accompanying financial statements are properly drawn up in accordance with the provisions of the Companies Act 1967 (the "Act") and Financial Reporting Standards in Singapore ("FRSs") so as to give a true and fair view of the financial position of the Company as at 31 December 2023 and of the financial performance, changes in equity and cash flows of the Company for the year ended on that date.
+In our opinion, the accompanying financial statements of the Company are properly drawn up in accordance with the provisions of the Companies Act 1967 (the "Act") and Financial Reporting Standards in Singapore ("FRSs") so as to give a true and fair view of the financial position of the Company as at 31 December 2024 and of the financial performance, changes in equity and cash flows of the Company for the financial year ended on that date.